travelperk/label-requires-reviews-action/README.md

 # Label requires reviews action [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=travelperk_label-requires-reviews-action&metric=sqale_rating)](https://sonarcloud.io/dashboard?id=travelperk_label-requires-reviews-action)
-This is work in progress Github Action to require a minimum number of approving reviews on a Pull Request depending on the set of labels applied to it.
+This is a Github Action to modify the required minimum number of approving reviews on a Pull Request depending on the set of labels applied to it.

 ## Usage